sourcegraph/about/handbook/engineering/roles.md

 Project Leads are Software Engineers that lead a specific project team to achieve its goals.
 This role is an additional set of responsibilities that any engineer may take on once they demonstrate the necessary skills.

 While Project Leads need to have strong technical skills, they are not necessarily the most technically experienced engineer on the team.
-People and organizational skills are as important as the technical chops, so that Project Leads can effectively coordinate and align with others.
+People and organizational skills are as important as technical know-how, so that Project Leads can effectively coordinate and align with others.

 Some teams with more experienced members may need less guidance in certain areas and may even share responsibilities of this role across the team.